 At the time the pups are born, the testicles of adult males are indeed scrotal, which means that the females must be then receptive for mating.
-This leads to the conclusion that there must be a post-partum oestrus in this species.
+This leads to the conclusion that there must be a post-partum estrus in this species.
 Consequently, even if the females were not selecting their mates based on their tent, because they also participate in the tent construction process themselves, it would still be possible and advantageous for the males to defend a particular tent and/or group of females.
-To test this hypothesis, I filmed a total of

-64 hours during the reproductive season of September-October 2005, 322 hours in March-June 2006 (reproductive and non-reproductive season) and 72 hours in September-October (reproductive season) to be able to account for the time spent by both males and females in the tent during the night.
+To test this hypothesis, I filmed a total of 64 hours during the reproductive season of September-October 2005, to be able to account for the time spent by both males and females in the tent during the night.
+I will repeat the procedure this year and compare the results with the time spent at the tent by the individuals during the non-reproductive season (February-March).
 My prediction is that males will spend a greater amount of time in the tent during the reproductive season than at any other period.
+My preliminary results from last year are presented on Fig. 3.
+Here, it is evident that both males and females spend a similar amount of time at the tent.
+However, their activities differ, because females use the time mainly to suckle the pups, while the males have apparently no other reason for being there than being able to copulate with the females are defending the tent as a resource, and of the existence of a post-partum estrus.
+Nevertheless, it is still necessary to wait for the results from this year to be able to make a solid conclusion on this regard.